App Router vs Pages Router in Next.js

 )

-}When the user navigates to /dashboard, Next.js renders the layout and the sidebar immediately, then shows DashboardSkeleton while getRecentActivity() is still pending.
-The moment the data is ready, the skeleton is swapped for the real content.
-The sidebar never re-renders, because layouts preserve state across navigation within their subtree.
-In Pages Router you would wire all of this yourself with useState, a spinner, and a useEffect that fetches on mount.
+}On navigation to /dashboard, Next.js renders the layout and sidebar immediately, then shows DashboardSkeleton while getRecentActivity() is pending.
+When data arrives, the skeleton swaps for real content.
+The sidebar never re-renders because layouts preserve state across navigation within their subtree.
+In Pages Router you wire all of this yourself with useState, a spinner, and a useEffect fetch on mount.
+These three files replace all of that, and each one is cached independently.

-Mixing server and client in one page
+Server and client components in one page

 // app/search/page.tsx